Sunday, May 28, 2006 Update

-The following mental health practitioners are experienced in treating PPD and are available for individual psychotherapy.
-See below for a list of practitioners accepting Medicaid.
+The following mental health practitioners are experienced in treating PPD and are available for individual psychotherapy and/or psychiatry.

 Beth Halpern, Ph.D.
 (Psychologist)